skt680/azurearcsqlmilevelup/modules/aks-deployment.md

 ## Deploy Azure AKS Cluster (this will host the SQL MI but may exist in Azure, On-Premise, or another Cloud Provider such as AWS)

-1. Login to Azure AD (Run and follow instructions)
+1. Login to Azure AD
+    Run the following to login from your client using your default web browser
+    ```text
+    az login
+    ```
+    Run the following to login from another device or non-default web browser
       ```text
     az login –-use-device-code
     ```